axanthos/orange3-textable-prototypes/doc/widgets/CHILDES.rst

 click **Open**.
 Button **Back** brings you back to the parent folder, and **Home** to the root folder.

-**Add to selection** adds the highlighted archive(s) to your selection.
+**Add to selection** adds the highlighted archive(s) to your selection, and so does double-clicking an archive.
 If a folder is highlighted, clicking **Add to selection** results in adding *all* the archives contained in this folder and, recursively, in contained subfolders (so possibly a lot of archives), to your selection.
 Note that multiple archives/folders may be highlighted (using control/command-click or shift-click) and added at once to your selection.

 When the current folder is the root folder ("/"), the **Home** button is replaced with **Refresh**.
 Clicking **Refresh** instructs the widget to connect